CosmanAgraz/rshobu-net/README.md

 ### Step 1: Setup Azure

-Head over to [https://azure.microsoft.com/en-ca/features/azure-portal/](Azure Portal) create an account.
+Head over to [Azure Portal](https://azure.microsoft.com/en-ca/features/azure-portal/) create an account.
 You'll want to do the following:

 1. Create a **"Pay-as-you-Go"** subscription.
 2. Create a **Resource Group** under your "Pay-as-you-Go" subscription.